ostinelli/gin.io/docs/models.md

 ```lua
 Users = MYSQLDB:define('users')
 ```
-This defines a model `Users` that corresponds to the database table `users`.
+This defines a model `Users` that corresponds to the database table `users`, for the database connection `MYSQLDB`.

 > For the ORM to work properly, the table `users` must have an `AUTO_INCREMENT PRIMARY KEY` named `id`.
 Please refer to [migrations](/docs/migrations.html) for additional information.